Nabla Dictation

 Navigation in Epic

-Next field – Moves to the next input field (Epic
+• Next field – Moves to the next input field (Epic [***] wildcards)

 Using Epic SmartPhrases with Nabla

-You can easily use your Epic SmartPhrases with Nabla by setting them up as dot phrases.
+You can easily use your Epic SmartPhrases with Nabla as a custom command action.
 Here’s how:

-When you use Nabla Dictation and say the configured voice trigger, Nabla will automatically insert your Epic SmartPhrase and simulate the Enter key to activate it in Epic—no need to create a multi-step command.
+When you use Nabla Dictation and say the configured voice trigger, Nabla will automatically insert your Epic SmartPhrase and simulate the Enter key (no need to have that step configured).

 Share Feedback and Transcription Errors